 3. Detail your movements during the period of fraud

-When it becomes apparent when the fraud took place, it's important that you take steps to record your activities to prove that you weren't spending the money.
+When it becomes apparent when the fraud took place, you must take steps to record your activities to prove that you weren't spending the money.
 While fraud is common, it is sadly still important that victims prove their innocence.

 Use Google Maps to trace your activities.
-Find old receipts to prove where you were, perhaps your employer's clock-in data to show you were at work when a loan was taken out in a bank branch.
+For example, find old receipts to prove where you were, perhaps your employer's clock-in data to show you were at work when a loan was taken out in a bank branch.

 4. Get legal advice from a specialist in identity theft

-With as much supporting data as possible, it is smart to contact a lawyer.
-Legal advice is important at this stage, as your bank will be interested in you as part of its fraud investigation.
+Contacting a lawyer with as much supporting data as possible is wise.
+Legal advice is essential at this stage, as your bank will be interested in you as part of its fraud investigation.

 5. Contact the Identity Theft Resource Center (ITRC)

 Free help is available from the ITRC, which can tell you almost everything you need to know about identity theft.
 They offer a help service and detailed steps about what you can do in the event of ID fraud.
-You'll find information about various scams, which can help you to identify exactly what happened to cause your ID to be stolen.
+In addition, you'll find information about various scams, which can help you to identify exactly what happened to cause your ID to be stolen.

 Meanwhile, the site also hosts various resources, facts, figures, and a regular newsletter.